berkerol/sprinter-turtle/README.md

         * It is the second (last) phase of the train.
         * They are opaque and red.
         * They block the vertical movement of the turtle.
 (If turtle touches them, it dies.)
-        * They can explode by meteors and rockets and creates explosions.
+        * They can explode because of meteors, rockets, mouse clicks and creates explosions.
   * Turtle
     * Main entity in this game.
     * Only user controllable entity in this game.
     * It can be moved by keyboard and mouse.
     * It turns to left and right when it moves in these directions.
     * It can launch rockets to explode trains and vehicles.
-    * It stays in the safe zone in the beginning.
+    * It can die because of meteors, trains and vehicles.
-    * It tries to reach the top without touching any trains and vehicles.
+    * It stays in the safe zone in the beginning and tries to reach the top without dying.
-    * After touching the top, it flips vertically then it tries to reach the safe zone.
+    * After reaching the top, it flips vertically then it tries to reach the safe zone.
     * After reaching the safe zone, it again flips vertically.
     * Reaching the safe zone again completes one level.
     * By completion of one level, turtle and vehicle speeds are